ksgwxfan/hurdat2parser/previous_versions/v2.1/README.md

-`wind` | The maximum-sustained winds at the time of entry-recording `mslp` | The Mean Sea-Level Pressure (in hPa or mb) at the time of entry-recording `hurdat2()` | Returns a reassembled Hurdat2-formatted string, identical to the one parsed to create the entry `wind_radii` | The Radius of Maximum Winds. *As of the May 2022 release of the Hurdat2 database, this is a new variable and the availability of it belongs solely to the 2021 Hurricane season (for now).*
+`wind` | The maximum-sustained winds at the time of entry-recording `mslp` | The Mean Sea-Level Pressure (in hPa or mb) at the time of entry-recording `hurdat2()` | Returns a reassembled Hurdat2-formatted string, identical to the one parsed to create the entry

 [&#8679; back to Methods &amp; Attributes](#methods-and-attributes)<br />
 [&#8679; back to Contents](#contents)

 ## Landfall Data

-An important point to keep in mind when viewing data and ranking, Hurdat2's landfall data is incomplete.
+An important point to keep in mind when viewing data and ranking, HURDAT2's landfall data is incomplete.
 It is progressively being updated in conjunction with the yearly release of the dataset.
-Please see the documentation  [Hurdat2 Format Guide](https://www.nhc.noaa.gov/data/hurdat/hurdat2-format-atl-1851-2021.pdf) for more detail on currently-available landfall data temporal scope.
+Please see the documentation  [HURDAT2 Format Guide](https://www.nhc.noaa.gov/data/hurdat/hurdat2-format-nov2019.pdf) for more detail on currently-available landfall data temporal scope.

 [&#8679; back to Contents](#contents)